-The article set out with Mai Taruvinga’s interview.
-In the interview, Mai Taruvinga represented successful birth registration in her household a “miracle”.
-On further probing, Mai Taruvinga revealed that until the previous year, she had no single positive identification document issued by the state, be it a birth certificate, identity card, driver’s licence or passport.
+When I met Mai Taruvinga a mother of four in her early 30s, she informed me that none of her children lacked a birth certificate.
+She represented this birth registration success as a “miracle”.
+On further probing of what she actually meant, Mai Taruvinga revealed that until the previous year, she had no single positive identification document issued by the state, be it a birth certificate, identity card, driver’s licence or passport.
 None of her children, too, possessed a birth certificate or any other document.
 As Mai Taruvinga narrated her story, I learnt that one of the barriers to acquiring birth certificate was getting the registrar general’s office to issue her mother’s death certificate – a requirement for a successful application for birth registration.
 Mai Taruvinga’s parents, I learnt, had either divorced before she was born or her father had refused paternity.
 Consequently, Mai Taruvinga had to adopt her maternal surname at school.
 After six years in primary school, she dropped out.

 Mai Taruvinga went on to recount that, when her mother attempted to acquire a birth certificate for her, she had either failed to locate him or he was simply not forthcoming.
 Then one day, she died in her sleep.
 No one could have guessed the cause of death since she had no history of known illnesses.
 She was buried the next day.
 No autopsy was done.
-After a few months, the belongings of Mai Taruvinga’s mother were shared among close relatives according to the Shona traditional custom.
+After a few months, the belongings of Mai Taruvinga’s mother were shared among close relatives at a ceremony, according to the Shona traditional custom.
+The ceremony that mirrors what legal officials do when executing the deceased’s estate.

-When Mai Taruvinga’s son started grade seven, she knew that a birth certificate was needed to register his candidacy for public examination that school year.
+When Mai Taruvinga’s son started grade seven, which is the last year of primary education in Zimbabwe, she knew that a birth certificate was needed to register his candidacy for public examination that school year.
 At that time she knew that she had to pursue all the necessary legal documents for her family.
 The starting point was to lodge an application for her mother’s death certificate.
 After the initial application, Mai Taruvinga, her brother and her 16 year old son, each visited the registrar general’s office twice to follow up.
 Mai Taruvinga informed me that each time she follow-up at the registrar general’s office, she had to walk more than 8 km to reach the main dirt road where she gets a shuttle to the registrar general’s office in Bindura at a cost of USD 6 per return trip.

 She revealed that, at some point, one of the officials at the RG’s office asked for a bribe in order to fast-track her application.
 But another official, Janet, a woman in her mid-thirties got to know about it and vowed to help her.
 That is how Mai Taruvinga acquired her mother’s death certificate, her own birth certificate and a national identity card.
 Janet wrote official letters to relevant authorities to help Mai Taruvinga access birth notification papers and other documents required to apply for a birth certificate.
 As soon as the birth notifications and other documents were available, Janet processed Mai Taruvinga’s application for birth certificates on the same day.

-Figure 2 demonstrates perceived causal connections between some of the drivers and outcomes of exclusion and birth registration embedded in Mai Taruvinga’s case (C2).

-Figure 2: Why Mai Taruvinga’s children remain unregistered beyond the fifth year? (place figure 2 here)
+Figure 2: Why Mai Taruvinga’s Children Remain Unregistered Beyond the Fifth Year? (place figure 2 here)

-Figure 2 demonstrates the perceived causal connections between socio-cultural factors and institutional aspects which might explain why Mai Taruvinga’s children remain unregistered through beyond five years.
+The perceived social exclusion and causal connections between socio-cultural factors and institutional aspects which might explain why Mai Taruvinga’s children remained unregistered through beyond five years are depicted in Figure 2 and Table 1.

-Case study 3: Exclusion from extra-curricular activities and institutions
+Case study 3: Exclusion From Extra-Curricular Activities and Institutions